How Much Do Travel Agents Make? Travel Agent Salary 2020

 We're also wary of those job salary websites offering travel agent salary data—the one thing travel industry outsiders don't understand?
-Most leisure travel agents are now aligned with a host agency.
+Most leisure travel agents are now entrepreneurs aligned with a host agency.
 This is a change from old school days where most travel agents were storefront agency employees.
 (Unsure about what a host agency is?
 We have a great explanation of host agencies here!)
-But even though they make up a majority of the industry, most external sites don't include hosted agents in their numbers.
+But even though hosted travel agents are the big players in leisure travel, most external sites don't include hosted agents in their numbers.

 But don't run away yet.
 We do have an answer for you!
 Well, answers, really.
 Here we'll break down how much a travel agent makes into digestible categories:

 - All travel agents (hosted, independent, and employees)